paraschakis/flowrec/README.md

 ```

-More examples will be provided in FlowRec's [documentation](https://flowrec.readthedocs.io) (currently being updated).
+More examples will be provided in FlowRec's [documentation](https://flowrec.readthedocs.io)

+Update: please note that FlowRec hasn't been actively maintained since its publication.